cb0806151/cbh-mancala/README.md

 - test out connecting to the Conflux network
 - start integrating UI framework
 - update board after player moves a houses pieces
-- let the player know when its their turn

 </p>
 </details>